juanls1/ML2_Trabajos/2nd project/README.md

  + **data:** Folder containing all the inputs used for the model.
 It is split in 3 sets, one for training of the model, other for its validation(checking the overfitting), and a smaller one for testing the model in the end.

- + **models** Folder containing the weights, architectures and all the information about the already trained CNNs.
+ + **models:** Folder containing the weights, architectures and all the information about the already trained CNNs.

  + **src:** Folder containing the core of the model.
 It includes a streamlit directory with the needed .py to launch the streamlit app.
 It also inncludes a utils directory including some of the fucntions and the CNN class required for the models training.
  And mainly, it includes the model_training.py script whose execution performs the training of the AI model.